Cara DeLizia

-Cara Elizabeth DeLizia (born April 10, 1984) is a former American actress.
+Cara DeLizia is an American former actress.
 She is best known for her role as Fiona "Fi" Phillips in the Disney Channel Original Series So Weird.
-She is the younger sister of Melissa DeLizia, and the youngest daughter of James DeLizia and Sherry DeLizia.

 Career

 Early career

 DeLizia got her start in acting at the age of five doing theater productions.
 She was later discovered and starred regularly in the WB's Nick Freno: Licensed Teacher.
 Later she had guest spots on Mad About You, 7th Heaven, The West Wing (in "The Stackhouse Filibuster"), Strong Medicine, and ER.
 She has also starred in several TV movies and had minor roles in several motion pictures such as Sleepless in Seattle and Avalon.

-She also co-starred in You're Invited to Mary-Kate and Ashley's Sleepover Party starring former Full House stars Mary-Kate Olsen and Ashley Olsen.
+She co-starred in You're Invited to Mary-Kate and Ashley's Sleepover Party, starring former Full House stars Mary-Kate Olsen and Ashley Olsen.

 So Weird

 In her breakout role on So Weird, DeLizia played Fiona "Fi" Phillips, an adolescent girl obsessed with the paranormal.
-DeLizia left the show after the first two seasons and was replaced by Alexz Johnson.
-To that point, the show had been "darker" for a Disney show in the vein of The X-Files but when DeLizia departed, the show took on a lighter tone for the remainder of its run.
+She left the show after the first two seasons and was replaced by Alexz Johnson.
+To that point, the show had been "darker" for a Disney show in the vein of The X-Files, but when DeLizia departed, the show took on a lighter tone for the remainder of its run.

 Later work

-Her other major role was as Marcy Kendall on the FOX drama Boston Public where she played the assistant to Chi McBride's Principal Harper.
+DeLizia's other major role was as Marcy Kendall on the FOX drama Boston Public, where she played the assistant to Chi McBride's Principal Harper.

 She voiced Z, a minor character introduced in the spinoff Rugrats series, All Grown Up.
-In 2002, Cara co-starred in Anna's Dream alongside former Caitlin's Way star Lindsay Felton.
+In 2002, DeLizia co-starred in Anna's Dream alongside former Caitlin's Way star Lindsay Felton.

+Personal life

 DeLizia became engaged to Robert Chambers in 2001.
 The couple married in 2004 and lived in Burbank, California.
 In 2006, the couple divorced.
-As of 2012, Cara has retired from acting and voice acting.
-Cara's father is a consultant.

 In December 2009, she married Nick Rich.